ckeditor/ckeditor5/docs/updating/index.md

 For general tips on how to take care of your CKEditor 5 installation, please refer to the {@link updating/maintaining Maintaining your editor} guide for tips on how to provide the daily service and make the editor work efficiently and without interruptions.

-## CKEditor 5 Release process
+## CKEditor 5 release process

 Regular code releases bring new features and improvements to CKEditor5.
-Visit {@link updating/release-process Release process} section to check release practices and versioning strategy.
+Visit the {@link updating/release-process Release process} section to check release practices and versioning strategy.

 ## Updating your CKEditor 5